 Foods to eat if you have diverticulitis

 If you have an active case of inflammation in your gut, it’s best to eat a low-fiber diet to help give you bowel rest.
 You should only follow a low-fiber diet temporarily since it’s not a healthy diet long-term.
+In this section, we take a look at the best diet for diverticulitis flare up and what to eat with diverticulitis flare up.

 A low-fiber diet (also called a low residue diet) for an active case of diverticulitis might include: